We believe in making your every journey the experience of a lifetime!

 Journeys Worldwide was founded in 1988 to provide small group tours to Africa, India and Borneo.
 The company soon branched into other tours and also became a specialist “Total Solar Eclipse Tour Operator”, having operated solar eclipse tours to Chile, Zimbabwe, Libya, Easter Island, China, Australia and Western United States & Canada.

-We offer our services to work with you to find the ideal journey to suit you, whether it be an African safari, worldwide cruise, tour to India, train journey or a simple air ticket.
+We offer our services to work with you to find the ideal journey to suit you, whether it be an African safari, Antarctic cruise, tiger tracking in India or a culinary journey aboard the Venice Simplon-Orient-Express.

-Our dedicated team of travel consultants are experienced and passionate about travel.
-Our consultants have travelled extensively themselves and are well equipped to provide personal advice on travelling to foreign countries.
+We are experienced and passionate about travel, having travelled extensively ourselves and are well equipped to provide personal advice on travelling to foreign countries.

 We are fully qualified to help you with all aspects of your travel, from the planning stages to arriving home safely.